 Gaining a solid understanding and appreciation of a specific remote community context takes a long time.
 It is both essential and respectful to approach the cultural context of the community with humility.
 Building good relationships requires listening and waiting.

 - Find out about the demographics of the local community and surrounding area.
-This should include a history of the community (important in terms of the impact of colonisation, the forced removal of generations of Aboriginal and Torres Strait islander children and associated intergenerational trauma).
+This should include a history of the community (important in terms of the impact of colonisation, the forced removal of generations of Aboriginal and Torres Strait Islander children and associated intergenerational trauma).

-- Ask what cultural information you need to know to practise and live respectfully when working in this community.
+- Ask others ‘What do I need to know about this community?’ and seek to understand what cultural information will help you to practise and live respectfully when working in this community.

 - Ask to be provided with a cultural orientation to the community.